drjingma/LogRatioReg/README.md

-# Regression and Classification with Supervised Log Ratios
+# About

+This repo provides code, data, and references for the supervised log-ratio project.

 **RCode**